Determinantal representations of singular hypersurfaces in P^n: Abstract

 We study the properties of such representations for singular (possibly reducible or non-reduced) hypersurfaces.
 In particular, we obtain the decomposability criteria for determinantal representations of globally reducible hypersurfaces.

-Further, we classify the determinantal representations of projective hypersurfaces with arbitrary singularities.
-Finally, we obtain analogous results for symmetric/self-adjoint representations, with implications for hyperbolic polynomials and generalized Lax conjecture.
+Further, we classify the determinantal representations in terms of the corresponding kernel sheaves on $X$.
+Finally, we extend the results to the case of symmetric/self-adjoint representations, with implications to hyperbolic polynomials and generalized Lax conjecture.